 “The differences are diminishing between disadvantaged pupils, including the most able, and their peers.
 In some year groups, they are outperforming other pupils.”

 You are eligible to apply for Pupil Premium if you receive:

 • Income Support

 • Income-related Employment and Support Allowance

 • Support under Part VI of the Immigration and Asylum Act 1999

 • The Guarantee element of State Pension Credit

 • Working Tax Credit ‘run-on’

-Registering is really quick and easy – you can apply online here and get an immediate answer.
+Registering is really quick and easy – you can check your eligibilty online here and get an immediate answer.

 If you application is successful, please complete our school form and return to the school office.